wdawson/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 **Changelog:**

 * Sep 30, 2017: Updated to use Angular CLI 1.4.4 and Okta Sign-In Widget 2.1.0.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-angular-sign-in-widget-example/pull/8).
 Updated "create an OIDC app" instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).
+* Nov 30, 2017: Updated to use Angular CLI 1.5.5 and Okta Sign-In Widget 2.5.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-angular-sign-in-widget-example/pull/11).
+Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1520).

 [widget-reference]: https://github.com/okta/okta-signin-widget